 - Ethnic shops – can often be cheaper sources of things like rice flour as they sell a lot of it and buy in bulk.

 - Free delivery – Many shops offer free delivery if you spend over a certain amount.
-If you shop at Goodness Direct make use of their discounts when on offer and always try to spend more than £35 so you get free delivery.

 Where do you buy most of your free from shopping?
 If I’m honest, I prefer Sainsbury’s range as I can get more of what I want under one roof.
 I love Waitrose and M&S but tend to shop there for a treat.
 Asda is OK and getting better but not always guaranteed dairy and nut free.
 Budgens do stock soya and rice milk, gluten free bread and Mrs Crimbles.
 I keep asking if my local Budgens could stock just a few other things so time will tell.
 They tend to be franchises so can try stocking different foods without too much red tape.
 The co-op sometimes has some freefrom stuff but often only rice milk, though I have heard they do some biscuits, Keep a look out and if I ever find anything I’ll let you know.